KdotJPG/Cave-Tech-Demo/README.md

 ### Best Two Of Three Noises Cave Generator

-This was a bit of a failed experiment.
+This second idea was a bit of a failed experiment.
 My goal was to smoothly and dynamically pick the best two of three noises to carve caves with, but it didn't end up producing caves the way I intended.
 It's possible I made a math error, but it's also possible the idea just doesn't work out as I had hoped.
 Leaving this in here in case anyone finds parts of it useful.
 Particularly, the smooth weight selection formula might be great for other effects.